javgomzar/GamesFromScratch/README.md

-This is game engine being developed for educational purposes.
+This is a game engine being developed for educational purposes.